studiowebux/jasiac/roles/filesystem/README.md

 # File System

-It prepares the extra and docker drives to hold all the data for the internal usage.
+It prepares the data, docker and backup drives to hold all the data for the internal usage.

 ## Requirements